laurauntner/wikidata-to-cidoc-crm/README.md

 <h3>Example Output</h3>

 Namespace declarations and mappings to CRM and FRBRoo are applied but not shown in this exemplary output.

+Please also note that the output is currently sparse because the relevant data in Wikidata is simply too limited.
+The script also remains fairly slow and should be tested (and possibly optimized) on larger data sets.

+Further, it’s highly recommended to manually refine the generated triples afterward: INTRO provides very detailed means for recording literary-scholarly analyses as Linked Data, whereas this module captures only the basics.

 ```turtle